 - Increased, sustainable and adequate state funding for new and existing programs that support life cycle, workforce and affordable housing, address homeownership disparities, address foreclosure mitigation, address housing for families with children, and support senior, transitional and emergency housing for the metro region; - An ongoing state match for local and regional housing trust fund investments and local policies in support of affordable housing.
-State funds should be issued on a timeline that works with a city's budget process; - Private sector funding for workforce housing; - Housing programs that assist housing development, preservation and maintenance of existing housing stock, including unsubsidized, naturally occurring affordable housing that is affordable to residents throughout the low-to-moderate income range; - State funded housing assistance programs to help with affordability; - Housing programs designed to develop market rate housing in census blocks with emerging or high concentrations of poverty, where the private market might not otherwise invest, as a means of creating mixed-income communities and reconciling affordable housing with community development goals;
+State funds should be issued on a timeline that works with a city's budget process;

-- Continuing the policy of using the Minnesota Housing Finance Agency's investment earnings for housing programs; - City input into state legislation and administrative policies regarding distribution of tax credits and tax-exempt bonding; - Exemptions from, or reductions to sales, use and transaction taxes applied to the development and production of affordable housing; - Consideration of the use of state bond proceeds and other appropriations for land banking, land trusts, and rehabilitation and construction of affordable housing; - Programs that help avoid foreclosures, improve homeownership rates and reduce racial disparities through homeownership assistance programs and counseling services, including down payment assistance and pre-purchasing counseling to improve financial wellness and inform homeowner and potential homeowners of their rights, options, and costs associated with owning a home; - State tenant protection policies as well as a city's ability to enact tenant protections to support access to affordable housing and housing stability for tenants; - Prohibiting landlords from denying housing opportunities to residents based on their source of income; - Housing stability for renters through policies that mitigate the impact of or reduces the number of evictions filed; - Policies that encourage public housing authorities and owners of federally assisted housing to consider a holistic approach to selecting tenants during the application and screening process, and avoid excluding tenants solely based on criminal records; - Exploring best practices toward increased housing affordability for residents, housing maintenance standards and providing quality housing for residents.
-Cities should work with rental housing owners and operators when establishing best practices; - Any program expansion proposals for state mandated class-rate reductions should include a full analysis of the impacts to local property tax bases before their enactment.
-Metro Cities opposes any changes to the 4d(1) program that substantially increases the tax responsibility for residents and businesses or increases the tax benefit for landlords without including increased benefits for renters of 4d(1) units.
-Metro Cities supports a property owner being required to receive city approval where the property is located, for all 4d(1) property that has not in whole or in part been classified as 4d(1) property.
-Metro Cities also supports ongoing 4d(1) aid, and lowering the threshold of eligibility for cities to receive 4d(1) aid.
-Metro Cities supports the continuation of a reporting process for landlords benefitting from the 4d(1) class rate reduction to ensure deeper affordability or property reinvestment, and a sunset period for any changes made to the program to evaluate the range of impacts that expanding the program may have;
+- Private sector funding for workforce housing; - Housing programs that assist housing development, preservation and maintenance of existing housing stock, including unsubsidized, naturally occurring affordable housing that is affordable to residents throughout the low-to-moderate income range; - State funded housing assistance programs to help with affordability; - Housing programs designed to develop market rate housing in census blocks with emerging or high concentrations of poverty, where the private market might not otherwise invest, as a means of creating mixed-income communities and reconciling affordable housing with community development goals; - Continuing the policy of using the Minnesota Housing Finance Agency's investment earnings for housing programs; - City input into state legislation and administrative policies regarding distribution of tax credits and tax-exempt bonding; - Exemptions from, or reductions to sales, use and transaction taxes applied to the development and production of affordable housing; - Consideration of the use of state bond proceeds and other appropriations for land banking, land trusts, and rehabilitation and construction of affordable housing; - Programs that help avoid foreclosures, improve homeownership rates and reduce racial disparities through homeownership assistance programs and counseling services, including down payment assistance and pre-purchasing counseling to improve financial wellness and inform homeowner and potential homeowners of their rights, options, and costs associated with owning a home; - State tenant protection policies as well as a city's ability to enact tenant protections to support access to affordable housing and housing stability for tenants - Prohibiting landlords from denying housing opportunities to residents based on their source of income; - Housing stability for renters through policies that mitigate the impact of or reduces the number of evictions filed;

-- The state housing tax credit to support local governments and the private sector to help spur construction and secure additional private investment; and - Maintaining existing municipal authority to establish a housing improvement area (HIA).
+- Policies that encourage public housing authorities and owners of federally assisted housing to consider a holistic approach to selecting tenants during the application and screening process, and avoid excluding tenants solely based on criminal records; - Exploring best practices toward increased housing affordability for residents, housing maintenance standards and providing quality housing for residents.
+Cities should work with rental housing owners and operators when establishing best practices; - The state housing tax credit to support local governments and the private sector to help spur construction and secure additional private investment; and - Maintaining existing municipal authority to establish a housing improvement area (HIA).
 If the Legislature grants multi-jurisdictional entities the authority to create HIAs, creation of an HIA must require municipal approval.